reasonset/dlsite_voice_utils/README.md

 ## Create and edit meta file

-Once file placement is complete, unknown works can be added to `meta.yaml` by running `mkmeta.rb`.
+Once the configuration is complete, running `mkmeta.rb` will generate a `.dlvumeta.yaml` file in each title directory.

-You can edit the `meta.yaml` directly, but if you are using Nemo, install `95-edit-dlvoice.nemo_action` and `edit-dlvoice.rb` as Nemo Actions so that you can edit the metadata of the relevant You can edit the metadata of the work from the context menu on the work directory.
+You can edit the `.dlvumeta.yaml` directly, but if you are using Nemo, install `95-edit-dlvoice.nemo_action` and `edit-dlvoice.rb` as Nemo Actions so that you can edit the metadata of the relevant You can edit the metadata of the work from the context menu on the work directory.

 ## Thumbnail